 - You'll need to bring in 2 forms of identification so that we can countersign your DBS check.
 Documents which are acceptable for this include either your passport or original full birth certificate and a bank statement or utility bill which is less than 3 months old

 You'll need to allow around 40 minutes for the interview.
 This will include watching a 20 minute video called This Time Every Time which is based on the Disability Discrimination Act.

 At your interview, the licensing officer will talk to you about the next stage of the application process.
 This includes:

 - A medical report.
 Your GP will need to complete a medical report form to assess your health and certify you as fit to drive a taxi.
 You'll be given this form at your interview.
 Your GP will charge you for this.

 - A taxi assessment.
 You'll need to pass a driving assessment and test.
-This assessment is provided by Red One Ltd who are based at Westpoint in Clyst St Mary and you can book this by telephoning 01392 444773.
-The fee for this test is £118.80
+This assessment is provided by Red One Ltd who are based at Westpoint in Clyst St Mary and bookings can be made either on the Red One Ltd website or by telephoning them on 01392 444773.

 - A knowledge test.
 You'll need to pass our knowledge test and the licensing officer will tell you at your interview how you can book this.